DLR-RM/BlenderProc/examples/suncg_with_improved_mat/README.md

 * After that we change the materials with the `MaterialManipulator`, we call it three times, with different values.
 * Writes sampled camera poses to file: `writer.CameraStateWriter` module.
 * Renders semantic segmentation map: `renderer.SegMapRenderer` module.
-* Renders rgb, depth and normals: `renderer.RgbRenderer` module.
+* Renders rgb, distance and normals: `renderer.RgbRenderer` module.
 * Merges all into an `.hdf5` file: `writer.Hdf5Writer` module.

 ## Config file